Calendar Girls (play): Production history

 While the play was a financial success (it took in over £1.7 million in advance ticket sales), the critical reception was mixed.

 The play closed at the Noël Coward Theatre in London on 9 January 2010 before embarking on a second national tour which began on 27 January 2010.
-The show had several different casts to keep it fresh and to also allow producers to bring well known actresses into the play who do not want to commit to long runs.
+The show had several different casts to keep it fresh and to also allow producers to bring well known actresses into the play who did not want to commit to long runs.
 The second national tour finished in December 2012.

 Toronto's Mirvish Productions announced in February 2010 that a Canadian production of the play would open in Toronto in April 2011, with the North American premiere actually taking place at the Manitoba Theatre Centre in Winnipeg in March 2011.

-In Australia the play was toured throughout Queensland, New South Wales, Victoria, South Australia and Western Australia in 45 venues during 2014.
+In Australia, the play was toured throughout Queensland, New South Wales, Victoria, South Australia, and Western Australia in 45 venues during 2014.

 In September 2016, Tim Firth and Gary Barlow announced The Girls, a new musical based on both the play and the film, was to open at the Phoenix Theatre in January 2017.